Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 That splendid day spent at the beach with your dog may bring home more than fond memories of the sight of waves and the pleasant scent of the ocean breeze.
-Indeed, dogs may pay a high price for the hours spent rolling in the sand and playfully trying to catch the waves.
+But dogs may pay a high price for the hours spent rolling in the sand and playfully trying to catch the waves.

-What Exactly is Beach Diarrhea?
+What Exactly Is Beach Diarrhea?

 Beach diarrhea is quite different from the average diarrhea your dog gets from eating something he should not have.
-Typically, dog owners report beach diarrhea to being a very liquid, projectile diarrhea that seems to just shoot out of the dog's rear end.
+Typically, dog owners report beach diarrhea to be a very liquid, projectile diarrhea that seems to just shoot out of the dog's rear end.
 This form of diarrhea happens quickly and is caused by the salt water pulling fluids from the intestinal tissues (osmotic effect).
 It can be diagnosed based on the history of the dog being at the beach and can be confirmed by having the dog evaluated for hypernatremia (a sudden increase in sodium).

 How to Prevent and Treat Beach Diarrhea